M.S. in Data Science vs Applied Statistics: What’s The Difference?

 Earning an M.S. in Data Science is ideal for professionals who are interested in learning how to data mine in order to make predictions and data-driven decisions, likely in a business environment.

 Course offerings included in the pursuit of an M.S. in Data Science will teach students how to extract knowledge from large amounts of data in order to weed out errors and improve business acumen.
 The M.S. in Data Science tends to provide students with the ability to not only recognize patterns in data, but to know how to obtain, continually reorganize, and manage data.

 The M.S. in Data Science graduates students who can make predictions and sound decisions based on the validity of collected data, whereas an M.S. in Applied Statistics teaches students to understand data relationships and associations by testing statistical theorems.

 While this master’s degree is cutting-edge and progressive, employers may be wary of its validity because it’s relatively new.

-The University of Delaware offers a 100% online M.S. in Applied Statistics (ASTAT) for professionals who recognize that returning to school for an advanced degree is the optimal path for achieving their goals without disrupting a full-time work schedule.
+The University of Delaware offers a 100% online M.S. in Applied Statistics (ASTAT) for data professionals interested in earning an advanced degree without interrupting the rest of their careers.

-University of Delaware’s ASTAT degree program is unique in that students are provided with multiple opportunities to learn from and apply developing skills to current, real-world problems.
-Distance learners benefit from close relationships the University of Delaware maintains with large, locally-based companies in the financial services, health care, chemical, pharmaceutical, technology, and farming industries.
+University of Delaware’s ASTAT master’s program provides students with opportunities to develop and apply their skills to current, real-world problems.
+Distance learners benefit from close relationships the University of Delaware maintains with large, locally based companies in numerous sectors, including the financial services, healthcare, chemical, pharmaceutical, technology and farming industries.